marks-kram/JavaUno-Online-Frontend/README.md

 * Improvement: Fixed xss attack which was providing method to have empty name
 * UI improvement:
   * Icons on buttons
+  * Green header
   * Simplified invitation link copy and added native link sharing
   * Use Arial as font-family
-  * Beautified none-touch-device scrollbars (Chrome & Firefox)
+  * Beautified and green none-touch-device scrollbars (Chrome & Firefox)
   * minor improvements

 ### Version 1.2